vaamonde/ubuntu-2204/services/06-war-tomcat.md

 GRANT ALL PRIVILEGES ON dbagenda.* TO 'dbagenda'@'localhost';
 FLUSH PRIVILEGES;

+/* Acessando o Banco de Dados DBAgenda */
+USE dbagenda;

-/* Criando a Tabela Contatos do Banco de Dados Agenda */ USE dbagenda;
-CREATE TABLE contatos (
+/* Criando a Tabela Contatos no Banco de Dados DBAgenda */ CREATE TABLE contatos (
 	idcon int NOT NULL AUTO_INCREMENT,
 	nome varchar(50) NOT NULL,